BY MARK SCHOLZ, MD

 The Limitations of PSA

 PSA is nonspecific.
 Meaning it doesn’t distinguish between the harmless, low-grade type of prostate cancer that can be watched and the higher-grade form that needs treatment.
 Therefore, urologists recommend a random, 12-core needle biopsy for practically everyone reporting an elevated PSA.
-A million men are biopsied annually when they do not need to be.
+One million men are biopsied annually when they do not need to be.

 Once “cancer” is diagnosed, regardless of whether it is low or high grade, patients and doctors alike tend to assume radical treatment is required.
 Fear, lack of understanding, and over-enthusiasm for a quick solution leads to unnecessary treatment in over 50,000 men annually, even though studies prove that for many men active surveillance is perfectly safe.